 As the name suggests, expect a degree of magic when dining at the award-winning Alchemy.
 Head chef Brad Jolly offers both a la carte or degustation menus to enjoy with uninterrupted views of the Story Bridge.

 In one corner of South Bank, right down by the river, this award-winning, architecturally designed patch of grass is surrounded by excellent all-class restaurants.
-Dine on Italian cuisine at Popolo, French at Aquitaine, seafood at River Quay Fish and modern Australian with an Indonesian influence at The Jetty.
+Dine on Italian cuisine at Popolo or Otto, French at Aquitaine, seafood at River Quay Fish and modern Australian with an Indonesian influence at The Jetty.

 Older sibling to South Bank restaurant The Jetty, il Molo at Bulimba is a favourite spot for late breakfasts and long lunches at the end of Oxford St. Drop in for a relaxed vibe and modern Australian menu.
 Keep an eye out for Saturday supercars.